jbarks1234/HackBU-2022-CovidHealth/README.md

-# HackBU-2022-CovidHealth
+# HackBU-2022-UpWage
-Using Deep Learning to uncover people's susceptibility to Covid-19 based on lifestyle choices
+Using Deep Learning to report the expected wages of people who fill out our survey.